-José Ramos-Horta spent 24 years exiled from his homeland, East Timor, while it suffered under one of the most brutal occupations of the 20th century.
-Invaded by Indonesia in 1974, one third of the Timorese population perished in the next two decades.
-Torture centers were commonplace, people “disappeared” in the middle of the night, women were taken as sex slaves.
+One third of the Timorese population would perish under the occupation.
+Torture centers were commonplace in the country, people “disappeared” in the middle of the night, women were taken as sex slaves.
 Journalists were banned from the country and the invasion and occupation were largely ignored by the West.

 In 1996, he and Bishop Carlos Ximenes Belo were awarded the Nobel Peace Prize for “for their work towards a just and peaceful solution to the conflict in East Timor.”